w3f/polkadot-wiki/docs/general/how-to-dyor.md

 This is especially true for projects that are already running on another network, like on Ethereum or Binance Smart Chain, and have issued tokens there.
 Many projects do that either to raise funds and test their infrastructure or because they aim to build a "multi-chain" solution or both.
-But because those projects are not currently built on Substrate, the existence of a clear and robust integration plan with the relay chain should be essential in your research to ensure that they will indeed build on it one day.
+But because those projects are not built on Substrate, the existence of a clear and robust integration plan with the relay chain should be essential in your research to ensure that they will indeed build on it one day.